Nouf213/reading-notes/class-02.md

  A CSS rule
 contains two parts: a **selector** and a **declaration**.

 * Selector: indicate which
 element the rule applies to.
 * Declaration: indicate how
 the elements referred to in the selector should be styled.

-CSS Properties Affect How Elements Are
+CSS Properties Affect How Elements Are Displayed.
-Displayed

 CSS declarations sit inside curly brackets and each is made up of two
 parts: a **property** and a **value**, separated by a *colon*.